Earlier today I taught a half-day workshop introducing students to

 The first is the python module implementing the profiler; the second is

 There are a couple ways to use it.
-You can call it directly from the command line with:
+You can call it directly from the

--- is necessary, as it tells UNIX not to parse the resulting
+The -- is necessary, as it tells UNIX not to parse the resulting

 arguments as flag arguments, which allows the profiler to pass them on